-More recently, there has been a growing agreement among scholars that focusing on particular algorithms is too narrow of a problem definition.
-Real-world algorithmic decision systems are often composed of multiple algorithmic subsystems and can be discriminatory as a whole, even if built from a series of fair algorithms~\cite{dwork-2018-fairness} Algorithms need to be modeled along with the other components of the {\em sociotechnical} systems they are embedded in~\cite{selbst-2019-fairness}.
-The burden of these investigations lies on independent researchers and auditors since the companies who operate these algorhtms might not be incentivized to measure and address the externalities they cause~\cite{overdorf-2018-questioning}.
+Regardless of the particular approach to ML fairness, focusing on particular algorithms can be too narrow of a problem definition.
+Real-world algorithmic systems are often composed of multiple subsystems and can be discriminatory as a whole, even if built from a series of fair algorithms~\cite{dwork-2018-fairness}.
+They need to be modeled along with the other components of the {\em socio-technical} systems they are embedded in~\cite{selbst-2019-fairness}.
+The burden of these investigations lies on independent researchers and auditors since the companies who operate these algorithms might not be incentivized to measure and address the externalities they cause~\cite{overdorf-2018-questioning}.

-\para{Facebook's advertising platform} Facebook runs one of the world's most powerful advertising platforms, and has been the object of study for a number of research projects.
-Prior work has demonstrated that Facebook was using PII provided for security features (e.g., two-factor authentication) was used to allow advertisers to target users with ads~\cite{venkatadri-2019-pii}, that Custom Audiences can be used to leak user's PII~\cite{venkatadri-2018-targeting}, that Facebook's ad targeting options offer a variety of mechanisms to create discriminatory audiences~\cite{speicher-2018-targeted}, that political advertisers on Facebook with higher budgets target people using more privacy sensitive features~\cite{ghosh-2019-facebook} and that Facebook's ad delivery system {\em itself} may introduce unwanted biases when deciding which users should be presented with life opportunity~\cite{lambrecht-2018-algorithmic,ali-2019-discrimination} and political ads~\cite{ali-2019-arbiters}.